Depression And Neurotransmitters: The Connection

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Updated March 5, 2024by BetterHelp Editorial Team
+Updated October 9, 2024by BetterHelp Editorial Team

-Depression, or major depressive disorder (MDD), is a common but serious mental illness that’s estimated to affect around 5% of adults worldwide.
+Depression, or major depressive disorder (MDD), is a common mental illness that’s estimated to affect around 5% of adults worldwide.
 Researchers haven’t isolated a single cause of depression that’s applicable in every case.
 Instead, it’s thought to be caused by any of various combinations of factors such as environment, stressful experiences, genetics, and balances of certain brain chemicals.
-To find out how brain chemicals in particular may lead to a person developing depression, see below for recent research and information on the topic.
+To find out how brain chemicals in particular may lead to a person developing major depression, see below for recent research and information on the topic.

 Facing mental health challenges?